 I haven’t yet been able to find Paige as an extra on Playboy After Dark; I have not viewed every episode though.

-(I did find images of a dancer on Winters show that looked strikingly like Paige.
+(I did find images of a dancer on the Winters show that looked strikingly like Paige.
 It was eerie.
 The choreographer of the show was Robert Banas.)

-The Paley Center does not own every episode of the Jonathan Winters show and neither does UCLA.
+The Paley Center does not own every episode of the Jonathan Winters Show and neither does UCLA.

 There have been several incarnations of Jonathan Winters show.
 The one from 67-69, had guests stars: The Doors, Barbara Eden, Vic Damone, Della Reese, The Smothers Brothers, Ray Charles, Nancy Sinatra, Tom Jones and many others.